louis77/pg2sqlite/README.md

 - 1.0.0
     - Initial version
-- 1.0.1
+- 1.1.0
     - Update to Go 1.20 and latest package version
-- 1.0.2
     - INSERTs into SQLite are now run in a single transaction, which massively increases performance
     - Add option to create tables in SQLite with STRICT table option (--strict)
+    - Postgres JSON/JSONB columns will now be converted to TEXT

 ## Details

 pg2sqlite works with a single connection to PostgreSQL and SQLite.
 To keep memory consumption low, rows are transferred without buffering.

 ### Workflow